-But only a tiny part of the use of you know is due to this sort of situation.
-Most of the
+But only a tiny part of the use of you know is due to his sort of situation.
+Most of the time when such phrases are used in everyday conversation, they are not irritatingly noticeable, usually we do not even realise

-Here are some of the situations which permit the use of you know:
+Here are some of the situations which permit the use of you know.

-• At the beginning of a sentence, it is often used to soften the force of what we are saying - a verbal equivalent to a gentle hand on the shoulder.
-Compare the difference between You should be more careful, which is fairly abrupt, and Y'know, you should be more careful, which is much more sympathetic.
-(Note also the y', which shows that the you is spoken rapidly, with hardly any emphasis given to the vowel.)
+\ At the beginning of a sentence, it is often used to soften the force of what we are saying - a verbal equivalent to a gentle hand on the shoulder.
+Compare the difference between You should be more careful, which is fairly abrupt, and Y' know, you should be more careful, which is much more sympathetic.
+(Note also the y', which show that the you is spoken rapidly, with hardly any emphasis given to the vowel).

-\bigcirc In the middle of a sentence, it is often used to clarify or amplify the meaning of what one has just said.
+\ In the middle of a sentence, it is often used to clarify or amplify the meaning of what one has just said.
 It warns the listener that the next words are particularly important.
-He's just got a new BMX - you know, one of those tough little bikes...
+He's just got a new BMX - you know, one of those tough little bikes.....

-\bigcirc At the end of the sentence, it often acts as a kind of tag question - as a check that the listener is understanding what is being said: He's bought a BMX - you know?
+\ At the end of the sentence, it often acts as a kind of tag question - as a check that the listener is understanding what is being said: He's bought a BMX - you know?
 This use, especially following an incomplete sentence, was particularly common in hippy speech of the 1960s, and doubtless it was this association which led many non-hippies to object to it.

 These are just some of the functions of you know.
-What the written examples don't show, of course, is the way we vary our intonation and rhythm in moving between these different uses - typically, the high rapidly rising pitch of the first example; the slower, low rising pitch of the second; and the slow mid rising pitch of the third.
+What the written examples don't show, of course, is the way we vary our intonation and rhythm in moving between these different uses- typically, the high rapidly rising pitch of the first example, the slower, low rising pitch of the second, and the slow mid rising pitch of the third.
 Nor do the examples make it obvious that there are grammatical rules governing the way we use the phrase.